liaoxiong3x/DeepCreamPy/README.md

 This project is LIMITED in capability.
 It is a proof of concept of ongoing research.

-The decensorship works ONLY with color hentai images that have minor bar censorship of the penis or vagina.
+The decensorship is intended to ONLY work on color hentai images that have minor bar censorship of the penis or vagina.

 It does NOT work with:
 - Black and white images